liyuanhe211/Energy_Diagram_Plotter_CDXML/README.md

 Other options that's not mentioned above should be self-explanatory.

 ## Known issues
- * The program stores its temporary files in the program directory, so it requires read and write permissions to this directory.
+ * The program stores its temporary files in the program directory, so it requires read/write permissions to this directory.
 It's not recommended to install the program in a path with permission restrictions, such as Program Files.
 If you do so, please grant the program administrator permissions.

  * The preview interface is not entirely accurate.
 If you experience any unexpected behavior, export the ChemDraw file first to check if it's normal.